 - Kim Possible did this one, on two separate occasions, on the stairs at her house.
 There's no grand staircases in High School gymnasiums, so one would think that the real-life temptation to attempt this trope for a prom date is very hard to fight for a teenage girl.

-- My Little Pony: Friendship Is Magic: The episode "Simple Ways" confirms that Applejack, the resident farmer/cowgirl, can make herself quite stunning when she wants to.
+- My Little Pony: Friendship Is Magic: The episode "Simple Ways" confirms that Applejack, the resident farmer/cowgirl, can make herself quite stunning when she wants.

 - Candace in Phineas and Ferb.
-Several episodes as "Gaming the System" stated that she is very beauty with a different outfit and hairstyle.
+Several episodes, such as "Gaming the System," show that she is very lovely with a different outfit and hairstyle.

 - In The Powerpuff Girls episode "Octi Gone", the girls all wear party dress versions of the normal clothes.
 Bubbles and Buttercup are even decked out in hair bows.
 Of course, Buttercup is the one to complain:

 Professor Utonium: I sure do love parties, don’t you, girls?

 Buttercup: No!
 Cuz I have to wear this stupid girly party dress and I look like a dork!